Whatever you call them, Peanut Butter Balls or Buckeyes, they are the same delicious creamy peanut butter filling

 Ingredients used for making these Peanut Butter Balls

 You probably already have the ingredients to make these treats in your kitchen.
 So, whip up these peanut butter balls in minutes with creamy peanut butter, powdered sugar, real butter, and vanilla.
 After freezing the peanut butter balls, you will need 16 ounces of chocolate to dip them into.

 Difference Between Peanut Butter Balls And Buckeyes

 If you follow my blog, you already know that I am Southern.
 I have lived all over the South including being born and raised in Alabama.
 I currently, call Arkansas my home.
 In the South, we call these treats, peanut butter balls.
 They are usually served with the chocolate side up.
 In Ohio the Buckeye State, these balls are called Buckeyes.
-They are normally covered three-fourths of the way with chocolate.
+They are typically covered three-fourths of the way with chocolate.
 When serving Buckeyes, the small opening with the peanut butter showing is face up.